Letheward/Nepeta/README.md

 See [`docs/Manual.md`](docs/Manual.md).

-The `docs` directory is included in the distrubution so you can view it offline.
+The `docs` directory is included in the distribution so you can view it offline.
 (in `Nepeta` of Plugin Directory after Rack decompressed the `.vcvplugin`)

 ## How to Build